ptupitsyn/ptupitsyn.github.io/_posts/2025-11-03-NET-Compute-In-Apache-Ignite-3-1.md

 * Increased lock contention due to longer transactions.
 * Limited scalability - the client application can become a bottleneck.

-With compute jobs, we invert the scenario by invoking processing logic directly on the server node where the data resides:
+With colocated compute jobs (`JobTarget.Colocated`), we invert the scenario by invoking processing logic directly on the server node where the data resides:
 * Job descriptors and parameters are small, so network overhead is minimal.
 * Only one round-trip is needed to perform any number of data reads and writes.
 * Processing happens close to the data, reducing lock contention.

 ## MapReduce

-TBD
+Split a large task into smaller subtasks, execute them in parallel on multiple nodes (`BroadcastJobTarget`), and aggregate the results.

 ## Language Interoperability